 with civility and respect.

-recognize and value professional skills and encourage professional development.
+Expertise: We recognize and value professional skills and encourage professional development.